Sound for Artists

 Through a series of exercises in listening and field recording, participants (students ages 15-18) are invited to playfully respond to their sonic environment.
 Topics include: listening, recording, space, and time.
 Particular emphasis is placed on highlighting marginalized and underrepresented artists alongside more well-known artists.

 Michael Flora is a multidisciplinary artist currently living and working in NY and California.
-He is a Master of Fine Arts/Electronic Integrated Arts candidate in Alfred University's renowned School of Art & Design.
+He is a Master of Fine Arts/Electronic Integrated Arts candidate in Alfred University's renowned School of Art and Design.

 Working within the intersections of art, science, music, and mathematics, he is interested in the emergent phenomena that occurs through the interaction of artist and materials.
 His works are informed by architecture, systems, perceptual psychology, visual art, and computer music and are developed in collaboration with human and non-human agencies.